rigetti/pyquil/docs/source/advanced_usage.rst

 .. exec on engage

-The QCS config file, by default, looks similar to the following:
+The default QCS config file on any QMI looks similar to the following:

 ::